AFLplusplus/AFLplusplus/README.md

   Originally developed by Michał "lcamtuf" Zalewski.

-  afl++ is a superior fork to Google's afl - more speed, more and better mutations, more and better instrumentation, custom module support, etc.
+  AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support, etc.

-  If you want to use afl++ for your academic work, check the [papers page](https://aflplus.plus/papers/) on the website.
+  If you want to use AFL++ for your academic work, check the [papers page](https://aflplus.plus/papers/) on the website.
 To cite our work, look at the [Cite](#cite) section.
   For comparisons use the fuzzbench `aflplusplus` setup, or use `afl-clang-fast` with `AFL_LLVM_CMPLOG=1`.

-## Major behaviour changes in afl++ 3.00 onwards:
+## Major behaviour changes in AFL++ 3.00 onwards:

-With afl++ 3.13-3.20 we introduce frida_mode (-O) to have an alternative for binary-only fuzzing.
+With AFL++ 3.13-3.20 we introduce frida_mode (-O) to have an alternative for binary-only fuzzing.
 It is slower than Qemu mode but works on MacOS, Android, iOS etc.

-With afl++ 3.15 we introduced the following changes from previous behaviours:
+With AFL++ 3.15 we introduced the following changes from previous behaviours:
   * Also -M main mode does not do deterministic fuzzing by default anymore
   * afl-cmin and afl-showmap -Ci now descent into subdirectories like afl-fuzz -i does (but note that afl-cmin.bash does not)

-With afl++ 3.14 we introduced the following changes from previous behaviours:
+With AFL++ 3.14 we introduced the following changes from previous behaviours:
   * afl-fuzz: deterministic fuzzing it not a default for -M main anymore
   * afl-cmin/afl-showmap -i now descends into subdirectories (afl-cmin.bash
     however does not)

-With afl++ 3.10 we introduced the following changes from previous behaviours:
+With AFL++ 3.10 we introduced the following changes from previous behaviours:
   * The '+' feature of the '-t' option now means to  auto-calculate the timeout with the value given being the maximum timeout.
 The original meaning of "skipping timeouts instead of abort" is now inherent to the -t option.

-With afl++ 3.00 we introduced changes that break some previous afl and afl++ behaviours and defaults:
+With AFL++ 3.00 we introduced changes that break some previous AFL and AFL++ behaviours and defaults:
   * There are no llvm_mode and gcc_plugin subdirectories anymore and there is only one compiler: afl-cc.
 All previous compilers now symlink to this one.